verachell/tutorial-how-to-set-up-your-own-darcs-hosting/README.md

 sudo systemctl restart ssh
 ```
 and now log in on a new terminal as new user with SSH keys as before.
 This should work.
 Try a new connection and try to log in as root, it should be denied.
-## Installing darcs on the VPS and creating a darcs user
+## Step 7.
+Installing darcs on the VPS and creating a darcs user
 ```
 sudo apt install darcs
 ```